U.S.-Canada spat escalates, Europeans criticize Trump's G7 move

 In his news conference, Trudeau had spoken of retaliatory measures that Canada would take next month in response to Trump’s decision to slap tariffs on steel and aluminum imports.

-“Canadians are polite, we’re reasonable, but we also will not be pushed around,” Trudeau said.

-Additional reporting by Doina Chiacu and Sarah Lynch in Washington, Michael Nienaber in Berlin, Emmanuel Jarry and Dominique Vidalon in Paris and Jan Strupczewski, Roberta Rampton and David Ljunggren in Quebec City; Editing by Meredith Mazzilli
+Additional reporting by Jan Strupczewski in Quebec City, Doina Chiacu and Sarah Lynch in Washington, Michael Nienaber in Berlin, and Emmanuel Jarry and Dominique Vidalon in Paris; Editing by Meredith Mazzilli